backupbrew/switchbrew/Applet Manager services.md

 [\#SaveScreenShotEx0](#SaveScreenShotEx0 "wikilink") is used:
 ScreenShotAttributeEx0 is all-zero except +0 is set to an input u32.

+This cmd internally uses an all-zero ScreenShotAttributeEx0, with u32 +0 = input u32 and u32 +0x8 = 0x3.

 ## SaveScreenShotEx0

 Takes an input 0x40-byte struct **ScreenShotAttributeEx0**, an input